splunk/public-o11y-docs/admin/notif-services/webhook.rst

 the :emphasis:`Splunk Observability Cloud Developers Guide`.

 Your webhook must return a HTTP ``200 OK`` response code immediately after you receive the request.
-If Observability Cloud does not receive a 200 response code within a certain timeframe, it retries the request.
+If Observability Cloud does not receive a 200 response code within a certain time frame, it retries the request.

 Observability Cloud sends the webhook notification request to your webhook using these settings: